CipherOne/swiftprotocol/README.md

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income Corporation (UBIC) is the Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC programs, blockchains (forked from the SwiftDemand blockchain forked from NEO blockchain) and Universal Basic Income Tokens (UBITs), the electronic cryptocurrency used for all transactions on the UBIC Main net blockcahin designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
+The Universal Basic Income Corporation (UBIC) is the Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC programs, blockchains (forked from the SwiftDemand blockchain forked from NEO blockchain) and Universal Basic Income Tokens (UBITs), the electronic cryptocurrency used for all transactions on the UBIC mainnet that will be designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
 UBI is distributed on a daily basis to each Citizen.
 This is the simplest understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)